 A straightforward unpaid invoice is simpler (and cheaper) than a multi-party breach of contract with years of history.
 The more complex your case, the more time it takes to research the facts, identify the right legal references, and craft a persuasive argument.
 Simple disputes like consumer complaints or property damage claims typically fall at the lower end of the price range.
 Not sure where to start?
 Our guide on how to write a demand letter walks you through the process step by step.

 Different dispute types require different legal frameworks.
-A landlord-tenant security deposit letter references different statutes than an insurance dispute or a contractor complaint.
+A landlord-tenant security deposit letter references different statutes than an unpaid invoice demand or a contractor dispute letter.
 Some types require specific statutory language to preserve your legal rights, which takes additional expertise.

 Sending your demand letter via USPS Certified Mail with Return Receipt costs an additional $5-$10 per letter at the post office.
 Some services include this in their price; others charge extra.
 Certified mail creates a legal paper trail proving the recipient got your letter, which is critical if you later need to take the matter to court.